chrispader/EyeMind/README.md

 - **Gazes on the different elements of the simulator**

-    - Simulation log: _element attribute value in the log:_element attribute value in the log:_ bts-log-<file name.bpmn>
+    - Simulation log: _element attribute value in the log:_element attribute value in the log:_ bts-log
-    - Button to toggle the simulation: _element attribute value in the log:_ bts-toggle-simulation-<file name.bpmn>
+    - Button to toggle the simulation: _element attribute value in the log:_ bts-toggle-simulation
-    - Button to play/pause the simulation: _element attribute value in the log:_ bts-entry-<file name.bpmn>-Play/Pause Simulation
+    - Button to play/pause the simulation: _element attribute value in the log:_ bts-entry-Play/Pause Simulation
-    - Button to reset the simulation: _element attribute value in the log:_ bts-entry-<file name.bpmn>-Reset Simulation
+    - Button to reset the simulation: _element attribute value in the log:_ bts-entry-Reset Simulation
-    - Button to toggle the simulation log: _element attribute value in the log:_ bts-entry-<file name.bpmn>-Toggle Simulation Log
+    - Button to toggle the simulation log: _element attribute value in the log:_ bts-entry-Toggle Simulation Log
     - Buttons to set the animation speed: _element attribute values in the log_:
-      - bts-speed-button--<file name.bpmn>--Set animation speed = Slow-0.5
+      - bts-speed-button-Set animation speed = Slow
-      - bts-speed-button--<file name.bpmn>--Set animation speed = Normal-1
+      - bts-speed-button-Set animation speed = Normal
-      - bts-speed-button--<file name.bpmn>--Set animation speed = Fast-2
+      - bts-speed-button-Set animation speed = Fast
     - Buttons to trigger an event in the model: _element attribute value in the log_: Trigger Event - <event-id>
     - Buttons to Add a pause point in the model: _element attribute value in the log_: Add pause point - <activity-id>
     - Buttons to set sequence flow: _element attribute value in the log_: Set Sequence Flow - <gateway-id>